 Jen Manion (Section 01)

-How to handle overenrollment: priority to juniors and seniors
+How to handle overenrollment: priority to first and second year students

-Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: emphasis on reading, writing, and small group discussion.
+Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: Emphasis on reading, writing papers, and working together in small groups.